 The problem of size and surface-related conductivity effects in electrical materials has been around for more than 80 years.
 It is known that the resistivity of metallic thin films increases as soon as the film thickness decreases below the effective electronic mean free path.
 In the mesoscopic regime where structures are large enough that discrete quantum effects are not noticeable, this effect was attributed to diffuse scattering at the film boundaries by Fuchs and Sondheimer [23, 24].
 This scattering leads to the notion of an effective mean free path which then depends on thickness.
 As resistivity is inversely proportional to mean free path, the resistivity consequently increases as dimensions reduce.
 This model has its roots in the semi-classical Boltzmann transport equation and describes how the effective mean free path is modified in the presence of surface scattering based on geometric arguments.
 As a result, it should be possible to apply it to metals, semiconductors and even graphene.
 One must be careful when investigating electronic transport at these small lengthscales as they are comparable to the mean-free path,  so the transport is part ballistic, requiring analysis within the quantum regime, i.e. the Landauer-Büttiker formalism [25, 26], while also being partly diffusive.

 In order to gain an understanding of the size-dependence of the electrical resistivity of graphene, we fabricated a series of single-layer graphene ribbons with widths ranging from 16 to 320 nm.
-The wires were prepared by a multistep process involving electron beam lithography, oxygen plasma etching and metallization, as shown in Figure 1.
+The reason for working with this range of width values is (i) 16 nm is the smallest width we can reliably fabricate – smaller structures tend to have a very low yield and (ii) we see very little variation in electrical properties for widths above around 100 nm, so we rather arbitrarily went up to 320 nm to have a factor of 20 between the narrowest and the widest ribbons.
+The ribbons were prepared by a multistep process involving electron beam lithography, oxygen plasma etching and metallization, as shown in Figure 1.